-- Telephone calls to participants re limited to topics outlined in IRB-approved protocols and consent documents.
+- Telephone calls to participants are limited to topics outlined in IRB-approved protocols and consent documents.

 - PIs must ensure that research team members abide by prohibitions against requesting social security numbers by telephone.

-- Proper mechanisms are utilized to prevent sensitive information from being sent electronically by the prospective subject.
+- Proper mechanisms are utilized to prevent sensitive information from being sent electronically by the prospective participant.

-- Recruitment ads invite communication with prospective subjects by phone, mail, or other methods but do not invite personal e-mail or social media messaging.
+- Recruitment ads invite communication with prospective participants by phone, mail, or other methods but do not invite personal email or social media messaging.